1. Understand Your Audience

 This is the first step, and it’s important.

 So, are you ready to start writing?
 Not yet!
-Next, you need to…
+Next, to improve your English writing, you need to…

 2. Plan Your Writing

 If you start writing without doing some thinking and planning first, there’s a high chance your writing will be unclear, unfocused, or disorganized.

 Without planning, you may leave out something important, or you might include many unnecessary ideas which make it difficult for your reader to understand what you’re trying to do.